Loading…

 This article is published for informational and entertainment purposes.
 It does not constitute professional financial, legal, or technical advice.
 Game performance, online services, patch schedules, and store listings change.
 Verify critical details (pricing, system requirements, regional availability) with publishers and storefronts before you buy.
 Affiliate links, where present, help support our editorial work and are labelled in our affiliate disclosure.

 Before Bandai acted, yellow decks were compressing the format.
-EB04-058 Borsalino and OP07-115 I-Re-Quasar Hellllp were both generating advantage at a rate that pushed the list of playable decks down to a narrow window.
+Borsalino (EB04-058) paired with I Re-Quasar Helllp!!
+(OP07-115) generated advantage at a rate that pushed the list of playable decks into a narrow window, which is why the two were restricted from being run together.

 Borsalino was the main problem.
 Blue/Yellow Boa Hancock was pushing toward Tier 0 territory in the first weeks of OP-15 purely on Borsalino's efficiency.
 The card made Boa lines too consistent.
 Bandai didn't wait long.

-Once both cards hit the ban list, Boa Hancock dropped back to Tier 2, and the rest of the format opened up.
+Once the restriction landed, Boa Hancock dropped back to Tier 2, and the rest of the format opened up.
 Green Mihawk, Black Crocodile, and Black Imu all became more viable.
 Red Purple Roger moved from a fringe pick to a legitimate tournament option.
 Eight leaders ended up in Tier 2.
 That's the format we have heading into OP-16.

 GODEEPER: How the six OP-16 Paramount War leaders compare in playstyle and competitive viability.
 OP-16 All 6 Leaders Explained: Which to Build First →